Bay of Plenty teen multisporter collapses during China race

 Sam had told his parents, she said, that it was one of the toughest races he had ever been in.

-Mrs Thompson said earlier yesterday she was waiting to hear news.
 "It is just a waiting game and it is very frustrating with the time zones."

 Chongqing is about five hours behind New Zealand.